chrisdaaz/recasting-antiquity/content/glossary.md

 *pigment*.
 A dry insoluble substance, usually pulverized, suspended in a binder to form paint.

 *poikilia*.
-Ancient Greek term, literally meaning "variation".
+Ancient Greek term, literally meaning "variation."
 Used to describe the visual effect produced by the combination of different colors, materials, and textures, and to express concepts of variety and complexity.

 *polychromy*.
 The decoration of architecture, both internally and externally, and of sculpture by using differently colored materials or by the addition of paint.